I was scared. I should have been thrilled, but I was scared.

 I started calling everyone I could think of, and I eventually landed on “Julius”.
 Julius had a good reputation as well.
 So, after doing some quick reference checks on Julius, I added him to the team.

-We were having my in-laws over for dinner one Sunday night, when I got a call from Julius.
+Two weeks after Julius joined the team, Blossom and I were having my in-laws over for dinner one Sunday night.
+I got a call from Julius.
 “Hi Brett, I don’t know how to tell you this, but I don’t think I have the energy to do a startup at this time.

 “I’ll help you until you find my replacement.”